ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### ALIGNING CULTURE AND VALUES

 As with all C-levels, the CTO and CEO should have strong alignment on company culture and values.
 It's particularly important that you focus on building a positive culture within engineering, and between engineering and the rest of the company.
-The technical team is often a very large if not the single largest line item in a startup company s budget.
+The technical team is often a very large if not the single largest line item in a startup company's budget.
 Technical staff are also often the most competitive roles to hire for, making recruiting and inevitable involuntary employee turnover more expensive in engineering than in other departments.

 Strong alignment between the CTO and other C-level executives on culture and values is a key factor in ensuring the technical team feels respected and included in the company, which should in turn help with retention.